 - 1 tsp ginger (minced or thinly sliced)

-- vegetable oil
+- 1 tbsp vegetable oil

-Mince or thinly slice garlic and ginger.
+- Mince or thinly slice garlic and ginger.
 In a ramekin, combine oyster sauce, sweet soy sauce and rice cooking wine to make the stir fry sauce.
 Pat dry defrosted shrimp.

-Add 1-2 tsp vegetable oil to wok.
+- Add 1-2 tsp vegetable oil to wok.
 Heat wok on high heat.
 Once oil is bubbly and wok is heated up, add shrimp.
 Stir fry shrimp for 2-4 minutes, or until shrimp is cooked.
 Remove shrimp from wok.
 Do not overcook shrimp.

-Add 1-2 tsp vegetable oil to wok.
+- Add 1-2 tsp vegetable oil to wok.
 Heat wok on high heat.
 Once oil is bubbly and wok is heated up, add garlic and ginger.
 Stir for a few seconds, then add snow peas to wok.
 Stir continuously for 1 minute or until snow peas turn darker green.

-Add shrimp back into the wok and add stir fry sauce.
+- Add shrimp back into the wok and add stir fry sauce.
 Stir for 1 minute or until all items are cooked.
 Remove promptly, do not overcook.

-Serve with brown or white rice.
+- Serve with brown or white rice.
 Enjoy!